tc39/notes/es8/2018-01/jan-23.md

 DE: Since 2015 we've been using GitHub for development, accepting contributions on GitHub.
 Have occasional non-members attending meetings.
 We need confirmation that contributions can be legal (patent/IPR).
 We ask them to sign a web form.
 There are technical issues with this form.
 To fix those, we made a second form, with different text about the agreements/licensing, for non-members to sign when making contributions.
 Thomas Wood of Imperial College London has promised to help with automating.

 DE: Proposal is to retire the old form and switch to the new form.
-Proposal: for each contribtion for normative changes, check that the contributor is of a member company, or has signed form.
+Proposal: for each contribution for normative changes, check that the contributor is of a member company, or has signed form.
 For new attendees, declare whether they're an observer (and not make contributions), or a prospective Ecma members can attend as guests or invited experts and sign the form (and talk and contribute, with contributions licensed to ecma).

 DE: This plan has been developed with Allen Wirfs-Brock and István Sebastyen.
 See Reflector thread for discussion about text.